yilewang/yilewang.github.io/_pages/llm-for-zotero.md

 With the default `127.0.0.1` address, PDFs stay on your machine.
 If you change the base URL to a LAN or remote server, PDFs are sent to that server.

-**Pause / cancel limitation:** `mineru-api` exposes no cancel or DELETE endpoint.
-When you click Pause, the plugin stops the queue and aborts the HTTP wait, but the parse already running on the server keeps executing until it finishes.
+**Pause / cancel limitation:** `mineru-api` exposes no cancel or DELETE endpoint, only `POST /file_parse`, `POST /tasks`, `GET /tasks/{id}`, `GET /tasks/{id}/result`, and `GET /health`.
+When you click Pause, the plugin stops the queue and aborts the HTTP wait, but the parse already running on the server keeps executing until it finishes, so GPU/CPU work will not stop immediately.
 Restart the `mineru-api` process yourself if you need to abort immediately, such as when switching backend without waiting.

+### Managing MinerU Caches

+The **MinerU** preferences tab includes a **Manage Files** panel for maintaining parsed PDF caches:

+- Browse cached and uncached PDFs by collection, tag, title, author, year, and added date.
+- Start parsing all visible files, only filtered files, or selected files.
+- Repair local MinerU caches and synced packages when metadata or files drift.
+- Delete all, filtered, selected, or single-item caches from the manager.
+- Use tag filters, including automatic Zotero tags, to choose which papers are included in bulk actions.

+Automatic cache management is event-driven.
+The plugin watches Zotero item additions, finds PDF attachments on regular items or standalone PDFs, and waits briefly before processing so Zotero can finish importing the file.
+If the Zotero item exists but the PDF file path or parent attachment list is not ready yet, the queue retries after short delays instead of failing immediately.
+Deleted attachments are removed from the queue, and already cached PDFs are skipped.

+The queue respects the same filters as bulk parsing.
+It skips PDFs that already have a local MinerU cache or an available synced package, avoids duplicate queue entries, and shows live status through the MinerU dots: ready, processing, or failed.
+A normal metadata edit does not repeatedly reparse a finished PDF; modify events are mainly used to recover in-progress, failed, or file-readiness cases.

+When a parse succeeds, the plugin writes a cache under Zotero's data directory in `llm-for-zotero-mineru/<attachmentId>/`.
+The canonical files include `full.md`, `manifest.json`, `content_list.json`, extracted assets such as images, and `_llm_source.json` provenance.
+The manifest is built for AI access: it maps section titles to character ranges, page hints, and section-level figures so the agent can read the relevant slice of `full.md` instead of loading the whole paper for every question.

+After writing a MinerU cache, the plugin clears stale in-memory text and embedding caches for that PDF.
+The next question can then use MinerU-quality chunks and regenerate retrieval data from the better parsed text.

+Advanced parsing filters can skip files before automatic or bulk parsing:

+- **Skip files over N pages** controls the maximum page count used by Start All, Start Filtered, Start Selected, and auto-parse.
+The default is 100 pages.
+- **Exclude PDFs by Filename** accepts comma-separated substrings, or regex patterns wrapped in `/slashes/`, for translated copies, supplements, or other files you do not want parsed automatically.

+If **Sync MinerU cache with Zotero file sync** is enabled, the plugin can create companion ZIP attachments containing `full.md`, `manifest.json`, `content_list.json`, and extracted assets.
+Sync is optional and default-off.
+Existing local caches sync only when you request it from the MinerU tab, and synced packages can restore a missing local cache when needed.
+The repair path validates package metadata and content hashes, prunes duplicate packages for the same source PDF, removes orphaned local caches, and restores usable local cache folders from synced ZIP packages.

 ---